movq/openbsd/gnu/llvm/llvm/docs/AMDGPUModifierSyntax.rst

 *v_mad_mix\** and *v_fma_mix\**
 instructions use these modifiers :ref:`in a special manner<amdgpu_synid_mad_mix>`.

+GFX9 and GFX10 only.

 .. _amdgpu_synid_op_sel:

 op_sel
 ~~~~~~

-Selects the low [15:0] or high [31:16] operand bits as input to the operation,
+Selects the low [15:0] or high [31:16] operand bits as input to the operation
 which results in the lower-half of the destination.
-By default, low 16 bits are used for all operands.
+By default, low bits are used for all operands.

 The number of values specified by the *op_sel* modifier must match the number of source
 operands.
-The first value controls src0, the second value controls src1 and so on.
+First value controls src0, second value controls src1 and so on.

 The value 0 selects the low bits, while 1 selects the high bits.